 Renewable International Student Scholarships, available for partial tuition remission, are awarded to incoming degree-seeking students at the time of admission.
 These scholarships are based primarily on academic merit.
-For more information, please contact the International Admissions Counselor at msotermat@noctrl.edu.
+For more information, please contact the CGE staff.
 Additional smaller scholarships are available to students after completion of one year at North Central College.
 Amounts of these scholarships vary each year.
-Applications will be available in the CGE during Winter Term.
+Applications will be available in the CGE beginning in the Spring Semester.
 The International Club maintains an emergency loan fund from which international students may receive temporary assistance of up to \$500 during times of financial distress.
 In addition, the club funds a scholarship of up to \$1500 every academic year.
-Please see Professor Shindler or Jesús Velasco for more information.
+Please see Jesús Velasco for more information.